TR-SUNSHINE/Static-Frontend/README.md

 DOCS: Everything related to documentation<br>

 ### Usage
-The first word of the commit should be the keyword from the ‘Type of change’ listed above with capitalization of the first character.
+-The first word of the commit should be the keyword from the ‘Type of change’ listed above with capitalization of the first character.<br>
-Followed by a semicolon and space character.
+-Followed by a semicolon and space character.<br>
-Followed by a brief description of the change where the first character of the sentence is capitalized.
+-Followed by a brief description of the change where the first character of the sentence is capitalized.<br>
-Total length of the commit message is limited to 50 chars.
+-Total length of the commit message is limited to 50 chars.

 ### Example
 For fixing a bug in code, the commit message would be similar to below: